jessmartin/dotfiles/README.md

     `./bootstrap.sh`

+- 1Password and login to all the things
+- Register SizeUp license from 1password (double-click on file)
+- Set SizeUp preferences
+    - Set to show on startup
+    - Set to not show menubar

+- Configure Alfred

 ## Todo

 - [ ] Set up a zsh prompt with git support
 - [ ] Sync ubersicht background image
+- [ ] Check in Alfred preferences to this repo (can restore from preferences)
+- [ ] Set the contents of the Dock automatically